Nabwana I.G.G.

-Isaac Godfrey Geoffrey Nabwana, popularly known as Nabwana I.G.G., is a Ugandan film director, cinematographer, writer and producer.
+Isaac Godfrey Geoffrey Nabwana (born 6 November 1973), popularly known as Nabwana I.G.G., is a Ugandan film director, cinematographer, writer and producer.
 He is the founder of the film studio Wakaliwood, known for producing popular ultra-low budget action comedy films.
-He has been referred to as Uganda's Quentin Tarantino due to his use of gratuitous, over-the-top violence.
+He has been compared to Quentin Tarantino due to his use of gratuitous, over-the-top violence.
 Nabwana first started to gain wide international attention after uploading a trailer of Who Killed Captain Alex? on YouTube in 2010 followed by the entire film in 2015.
-The film has gained a cult status and as of October 2024, has 9.8 million views on YouTube.
+The film has gained a cult status and as of February 2026, has 10.2 million views on YouTube.
 He is the subject of a 2022 documentary Once Upon a Time in Uganda by Cathryne Czubek.

 Personal life

-Nabwana was born in Uganda during the regime of Idi Amin in 1973.
-During the Ugandan Bush War, he and his brother were reportedly chased by an attack helicopter.
-This inspired the helicopter scene in Who Killed Captain Alex?, as he explains in his director commentary for the movie.
+Nabwana was born in Wakaliga, a village in the Rubaga parish of Kampala, as one of 42 children to a Baganda family.
+He spent his childhood in poverty under the regime of Idi Amin and later amidst the Ugandan Bush War.
+His grandfather was killed by Amin's followers.
+While playing around the neighbourhood, Nabwana and his friends often scavenged a garbage dump, where they sometimes found martial arts manuals, through which they developed an affinity for Chinese Kung Fu.
+His elder brothers often snuck out to visit video halls, which were communal cinemas, typically a single room with a television.
+While Nabwana never accompanied his brothers to the screenings on advice of his grandmother, he always listened to his brothers describing what they saw, mostly action films starring Chuck Norris, Bud Spencer, and Bruce Lee.
+In director commentary for Who Killed Captain Alex?, Nabwana recalls an incident during the civil war in which he and his brother were reportedly chased by an attack helicopter, which inspired a similar scene featuring a "Supa Choppa" in the movie.

+As a child, Nabwana shovelled sand as a job to pay for school.
+In his teenage years, he took up menial work, including welding, painting, and pottery, working in these fields between the ages of 18 and 28 in hopes of being able to afford university tuition.
+He met his wife Harriet when he was around 30, after which he bought a property in Wakaliga and built a two-room house using terra rossa bricks he burned himself.